mlieberman85/reproducible-examples/README.md

 * I'm not sure if the docker image will be reproducible in all cases, e.g. if you're on a different kernel version.
 * Reproducibility expects you to not change Nixpkgs versions between runs as that would pull in updates to the build toolchains.
-* NOTE: Since I'm not 100% sure that all hashes will align depending